Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Experiments

+\textbf{Effects of grid layouts and image sizes.~} We explored the influence of grid layouts and image dimensions on our approach's efficacy.
+For a fair comparison across grid layouts, we fixed the size of each grid cell as $64\times64$ and altered the grid layouts.
+As shown in Figure~\ref{fig:grid}. we observed our approach's robustness to variations in grid layouts, with square layout consistently yielding good results across different datasets and metrics, which was particularly evident for the P12 dataset.
+Regarding image size, when we maintained the grid layout but reduced the overall image dimensions, a noticeable performance decline was observed on the P12 and PAM datasets, which complies with our intuition.

+\textbf{Robustness against varied plotting parameters.~} To gauge the robustness of our approach against different plotting parameters, we assessed aspects including line style/width and marker style/size, primarily using the P19 dataset.
+As shown in Table~\ref{tab:plotting}, our approach demonstrates robustness against changes in these parameters, maintaining strong performance across different plotting configurations.

-\textbf{What patterns does ViTST capture?~} To understand what patterns ViTST capture in the time series line graph images, we presented the averaged attention map of a ViTST with ViT as the backbone model in Fig.~\ref{fig:attention_map}.
-The model learns to attend to the lines instead of the whitespace.
-In addition, we observe that the model correctly focuses on observed data points (dots) and changing slopes on the lines, which indicates the observation and trend information.
-Some flat line graphs which don't reflect many dynamic patterns receive less attention.
+\textbf{What does ViTST capture?~} To gain insights into the patterns captured by ViTST in the time series line graph images, we analyzed the averaged attention map of a ViTST model with ViT as the backbone, as depicted in Fig.~\ref{fig:attention_map}.
+The attention map reveals that the model consistently attends to the informative part, i.e., line graph contours within the image.
+Furthermore, we observed that the model appropriately focuses on observed data points and areas where the slopes of the lines change.
+Conversely, flat line graphs that lack dynamic patterns seem to receive less attention.
+This demonstrates that ViTST might be able to discern between informative and uninformative features in the line graph images, enabling it to extract meaningful patterns.